eclipse-archived/ceylon-ide-eclipse/README.md

     at the same directory level as the `.../ceylon-dist` local repository.

-4. Finally to build all the above projects, go into the `.../ceylon-dist` directory and type:
+5. Finally to build all the above projects, go into the `.../ceylon-dist` directory and type:

     `ant clean clean-sdk clean-ide dist sdk eclipse`

-5. The directory `.../ceylon-ide-eclipse/site/target/repository` now contains an update site you can install from.
+6. The directory `.../ceylon-ide-eclipse/site/target/repository` now contains an update site you can install from.
 The update process is decribed at http://ceylon-lang.org/documentation/1.2/ide/install/ but use the full path to this directory instead of the url of the web update site.

+## Developing the Ceylon Plugin

-## Building project per project
+### Building project per project

 If you make modifications on one of Ceylon IDE's dependencies, you can rebuild projects separately: